Caris Life Sciences

 ADMA Biologics, Inc. is a biopharmaceutical company focused on developing, manufacturing, and marketing specialty plasma-derived biologics aimed at treating immune deficiencies and infectious diseases in the United States.
 The company offers a range of products, including BIVIGAM and ASCENIV, both intravenous immune globulin therapies for primary humoral immunodeficiency, as well as Nabi-HB, which is used for acute exposure to Hepatitis B. ADMA is also involved in the development of additional plasma-derived therapeutics, particularly targeting infections like S. pneumonia.
 To support its operations, the company runs FDA-licensed source plasma collection facilities known as ADMA BioCenters, which contribute to the supply of plasma necessary for its product manufacturing.
 ADMA Biologics distributes its products through independent distributors, sales agents, specialty pharmacies, and other healthcare providers.
 Founded in 2004 and based in Ramsey, New Jersey, ADMA is dedicated to serving niche patient populations, particularly those with compromised immune systems.

-Medicrea is a specialized spinal implant company committed to delivering innovative technologies for the global healthcare market.
-With over 18 years of experience, the company offers a comprehensive range of patented products designed to enhance patient outcomes and support healthcare professionals.
-Medicrea develops personalized analytical services and implant systems aimed at providing long-lasting pain relief for patients undergoing spinal surgery.
-Its product portfolio includes the UNiD Adaptive Spine Intelligence technology, as well as the PASS Range, Cervical Range, and TH-LUMBAR Range, each tailored to meet specific clinical needs.
+Medicrea is a specialized spinal implant company committed to delivering innovative technologies aimed at improving patient outcomes in spinal surgery.
+With over 18 years of experience, the company designs, develops, and manufactures a comprehensive range of patented products.
+Its offerings include personalized analytical services and implant systems, such as the UNiD Adaptive Spine Intelligence technology, as well as various spinal implant ranges, including the PASS Range, Cervical Range, and TH-LUMBAR Range.
+These products are intended to provide long-lasting pain relief and enhance the effectiveness of medical professionals in treating spinal conditions.

 Outset Medical